shanicohen33/minMLST/README.md

 * **cover** (or **total cover**) - the average (or total) quantity of observations concerned by a given gene across all splits.

-As a pre-step, STs (strain types) with a single representative isolate are filtered from the dataset.
+As a pre-step, CTs (cluster types) with a single representative isolate are filtered from the dataset.
 Next, an XGBoost model is trained with parameters `max_depth`, `learning_rate`, `stopping_method` and `stopping_rounds`
 ([more information about XGBoost parameters](https://xgboost.readthedocs.io/en/latest/python/python_api.html)); model's performance is evaluated by Multi-class log loss over a test set.
-Finally, gene importance scores are measured for the trained model and provided as a DataFrame output.
+Finally, gene importance values are measured for the trained model and provided as a DataFrame output.

 A data sample of Legionella pneumophila cgMLST scheme can be downloaded from [here](https://github.com/shanicohen33/minMLST/blob/master/data/Legionella_pneumophila_cgMLST_sample.csv).